DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 After that, QTS is a legal requirement to teach in many English schools, and considered desirable for teachers in the majority of schools in England.

+### Apply for QTS in England

+From 1 February 2023, qualified teachers from Ukraine who [meet the criteria for QTS](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) will be able to [apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without paying a fee or undergoing more training.

 ### Assessment only QTS
-You can work in an English school and, alongside your job, apply for assessment only QTS.
-This means you apply to an [English teacher training provider](/assessment-only-providers) who will assess if you meet the standards for English QTS.
-DfE will make funding available for candidates who start assessment only courses at the start of the new school year in September 2022.
+If you find you don't meet the eligibility criteria to apply for QTS, you could consider assessment only QTS.
+This means you can work in an English school and, alongside your job, apply to an [English teacher training provider](/assessment-only-providers) who will assess if you meet the standards for English QTS.
+DfE has made funding available for candidates who apply for assessment only courses.
 Check assessment only training providers for more information about eligibility and funding.

-### Apply for QTS in England

-From 1 February 2023, qualified teachers from Ukraine who [meet the criteria for QTS](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) will be able to [apply to the Teaching Regulation Agency for QTS](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without paying a fee to a training provider.

 ### Salaries and benefits